 Wix logo.

 Wix is the opposite of WordPress—no separate hosting, minimal setup, and almost zero learning curve.
-That convenience does cost more than entry-level WordPress hosting.
+That convenience does cost more than entry-level WordPress hosting, but you’re trading dollars for speed and simplicity.

-Wix plans typically start around the mid-teens per month when billed annually.
+Wix plans now start in the high teens per month when billed annually.
 You’re paying for speed and simplicity—and for many first-time creators, that’s worth it.
+Higher tiers add ecommerce, analytics, and more generous storage/bandwidth limits.

 The biggest tradeoff is portability: Wix sites aren’t easily migrated.
 If you move platforms later, expect to rebuild the design.

 That said, Wix is extremely beginner-friendly.
 You can publish a site in under an hour with its drag-and-drop editor.
-The platform’s AI site builder can even generate a starting layout based on a few prompts about your goals.
+The platform’s AI site builder can even generate a starting layout based on a few prompts about your goals, and the built-in image/asset tools keep everything consistent.

 You’ll get hundreds of modern templates you can tailor—adjust layouts, colors, fonts, and imagery with clicks, not code.